KhronosGroup/Vulkan-Hpp/docs/Usage.md

 VkSubresourceLayout layout;
 vkGetImageSubresourceLayout(device, image, &subresource, &layout);

-// C++
+// Vulkan-Hpp: constant named `vk::ImageSubresource` struct
-auto layout = device.getImageSubresourceLayout(image, { {} /* flags*/, 0 /* miplevel */, 0 /* arrayLayer */ });
+auto const subResourceCppNamed = { {} /* flags*/, 0 /* miplevel */, 0 /* arrayLayer */ };
+auto layout1 = device.getImageSubresourceLayout(image, subResourceCpp);

+// Vulkan-Hpp: temporary `vk::ImageSubresource` struct constructed in-place auto layout2 = device.getImageSubresourceLayout(image, { /* everything defaulted, including flags, set to `{}`; same effect as above*/ });

+// Vulkan-Hpp: temporary constructed in-place with designated initializers auto layout3 = device.getImageSubresourceLayout(image, { .mipLevel = 0, .arrayLayer = 0 });
 ```

 #### C/C++ inter-op for handles

 On 64-bit platforms, Vulkan-Hpp supports implicit conversions between handles provided by the C API and Vulkan-Hpp.
 On 32-bit platforms, all non-dispatchable handles are defined as `uint64_t`, thus preventing type-conversion checks at compile time which would catch assignments between incompatible handle types.
-Therefore, Vulkan-Hpp does not enable implicit conversion for 32-bit platforms by default and it is recommended to use a `static_cast`: `VkImage = static_cast<VkImage>(cppImage)` to prevent unintended conversions of untyped integers to handles.
+Therefore, Vulkan-Hpp does not enable implicit conversion for 32-bit platforms by default, and users should use `static_cast`: `VkImage = static_cast<VkImage>(cppImage)` to prevent unintended conversions of untyped integers to handles.

 If you are developing on a 64-bit platform but want to compile for a 32-bit platform without adding these verbose explicit casts, define the macro `VULKAN_HPP_TYPESAFE_CONVERSION=1` in your build system, or before writing `#include <vulkan/vulkan.hpp>`.
 On 64-bit platforms this macro is set to `1` by default and can be set to `0` to disable implicit conversions.

 ### Flags

-Scoped enums add type safety to Vulkan flags, but also prevent bitwise operations with these flag bits.
+Scoped enums add type safety to Vulkan-Hpp flags, but also prevent bitwise operations with these flag bits.

 As a solution, Vulkan-Hpp provides a class template, `vk::Flags<>`.
 This class is default-initialised to zero, and behaves exactly like a normal bitmask; however, the type safety ensures that it is impossible to set unrelated bits, with errors emitted at compile time.

 For example: